airpair/javascriptintegrating-jasmine-with-requirejs-amd/post.md

 The *myLibrary* parameter will get the instance returned by our library new definition.

-We can now run our tests taking advantage of RequireJs helper functions making the testing experience more enjoyable.
+We can now run our tests taking advantage of RequireJS helper functions making the testing experience more enjoyable.

 ### Resources